 You’re not getting rid of it or pushing it away, you’re just leaving the feeling where it resides – in the past, and not presently sitting with it anymore.
 You can go back and visit again if you need to.
 I think the most important part of this step is to not rush yourself.
 Everyone’s pace for processing through feelings is different (even when two people are going through the same situation).
 Honor yourself by honoring your pace – you’ll know when you’re ready to say goodbye to a feeling.

 For some, dealing with difficult emotions is a new undertaking – and people can get stuck at any point in the process whether they are new to engaging with their feelings or not.
-Personally, I think this is one of the greatest services counseling can offer because it allows you to learn this process in a safe and judgment free environment with someone who is comfortable dealing with difficult emotions herself.
-If you happen to be in the St. Louis area and need help learning to deal with difficult emotions – visit my contact page and reach out so we can connect and see if we might be able to work together.
-If you’re not in the St. Louis area – you can search for qualified professionals to help through a google search, or through Psychology Today.
-And if you find counseling services to be cost prohibitive – head on over to Open Path where you can get connected to a therapist in your area for $30-50/session.
+Personally, I think this is one of the greatest services counseling can offer because it allows you to learn this process in a safe and judgment-free environment with someone who is comfortable dealing with difficult emotions herself.
+If you happen to live in Missouri and need help learning to deal with difficult emotions – reach out here so we can connect and see if we might be able to work together.
+If you’re not in Missouri – you can search for qualified professionals to help through a google search, or through Psychology Today.
+And if you find counseling services to be cost-prohibitive – head on over to Open Path where you can get connected to a therapist in your area for $30-60/session.